iplog/nicolasblanchot.fr/readme.md

     $ node less_compiler.js

 ## What's next
+- Finish to test the app with jasmine
-I'd like to add some Unit test using Jasmine or Mocha and some CSS3 animation for page transitions.
+- Add some CSS3 animation for page transitions.
+- Support for Windows phone